 - 6.27.1.8.1.1 All invitations to tender on a formal competitive basis shall state the date and time as being the latest time for the receipt of tenders and no tender will be considered for acceptance unless submitted via the Trust's accepted method of receiving completed tender responses.
-All tenders must be received in this way and no exceptions will be made. - 6.27.1.8.1.2 Every tender for goods, materials, services or disposals shall embody such of the NHS Standard Contract Conditions as are applicable. - 6.27.1.8.1.3 Every tender for building or engineering works (except for maintenance work, when Estmancode guidance shall be followed) shall embody or be in the terms of the current edition of one of the Joint Contracts Tribunal Standard Forms of Building Contract or Department of the Environment (GC/Wks) Standard forms of contract amended to comply with CONCODE; or, when the content of the work is primarily engineering, the General Conditions of Contract recommended by the Institution of Mechanical and Electrical Engineers and the Association of Consulting Engineers or (in the case of civil engineering work) the General Conditions of Consulting Engineers and the Federation of Civil Engineers, the Association of Consulting Engineers and the Federation of Civil Engineering Contractors.
+All tenders must be received in this way and no exceptions will be made. - 6.27.1.8.1.2 Every tender for goods, materials, services or disposals shall embody such of the NHS Standard Contract Conditions as are applicable. - 6.27.1.8.1.3 Every tender for building or engineering works (except for maintenance work, when Estmancode guidance shall be followed) shall embody or be in the terms of the current edition of one of the Joint Contracts Tribunal Standard Forms of Building Contract or Department of the Environment (GC/Wks) Standard forms of contract; or, when the content of the work is primarily engineering, the General Conditions of Contract recommended by the Institution of Mechanical and Electrical Engineers and the Association of Consulting Engineers or (in the case of civil engineering work) the General Conditions of Contract recommended by the Institute of Civil Engineers, the Association of Consulting Engineers and the Federation of Civil Engineering Contractors.
 These documents shall be modified and/or amplified to accord with Department of Health guidance and, in minor respects, to cover special features of individual projects. - 6.27.1.8.1.4 Every tender for goods, materials, services (including consultancy services) or disposals shall embody such of the NHS Standard Contract conditions as are applicable.

-Every tenderer must give a written undertaking not to engage in collusive tendering or other restrictive practice.
+Every tenderer must give a written undertaking not to engage in collusive tendering or other restrictive practice. - 6.27.1.8.1.5 Selection and award criterion must always be established in advance of tender selection taking place.
+Subsequent decisions to vary these criteria will be closely scrutinised before final approval is given.
+Further to Procurement Policy Note 06/20's application to NHS Trusts from April 2022, a minimum weighting of 10% must be given to Social Value in any tender award criteria.

-- 6.27.1.8.1.5 Selection and award criterion must always be established in advance of tender selection taking place.
-Subsequent decisions to vary these criteria will be closely scrutinised before final approval is given. - 6.27.1.8.1.6 Before the due date of the tender, the electronic tendering portal will issue an automatic notification to the directors responsible for receiving and the releasing of electronic tenders.
+6.27.1.8.1.6 Before the due date of the tender, the electronic tendering portal will issue an automatic notification to the directors responsible for receiving and the releasing of electronic tenders.